refinedev/refine/documentation/docs/tutorial.md

 You'll see 404 page since resource doesn't handle data fetching on its own.
 CRUD operations is done with custom refine hooks.

+Resource holds components as props for CRUD operations(list, create, edit, show).
+In this example, we are going to set corresponding custom components which uses refine hooks to handle data operations and display the list of data.

+Let's create a PostList component to fetch and show posts data.